-I'm a Lecturer (Assistant Professor) in the Department of Computing.
-Previously, I have been a Qualcomm Research Fellowat the Simons Institute for the Theory of Computing of U.C.
+Dr Mahdi Cheraghchi is an Honorary Senior Lecturer at the Department of Computing, and also on the faculty of the EECS Department at the University of Michigan, Ann Arbor.
+Previously, he has been a Qualcomm Research Fellow at the Simons Institute for the Theory of Computing of U.C.
 Berkeley and have held post-doctoral researcher positions at the MIT Computer Science and Artificial Intelligence Lab (hosted by Piotr Indyk), Computer Science Department of the Carnegie Mellon University (hosted by Venkat Guruswami) and the University of Texas at Austin (hosted by David Zuckerman).

 - Interconnections between electrical engineering and theoretical computer science (particularly coding and information theory and signal processing),

 - Sparse recovery (e.g., compressive sensing and combinatorial group testing) and high-dimensional geometry,

 - The use of randomness in computation, and how to do things equally well without using randomness.